slotThe/slotThe.github.io/posts/change-inner.md

 ---
-title: Change the insides of an S-expression in Emacs
+title: Change the Insides of an S-expression in Emacs
 date: 2023-08-26
 tags: emacs
 ---